jafarilab/ocrRBBR/README.md

   -------
   seqinfo: 33 sequences from an unspecified genome; no seqlengths

-# Inspect the atacseq_data matrix, where rows correspond to peaks and columns correspond to cell types.
+# Inspect the atacseq_data matrix, where rows correspond to peaks and columns correspond to cells.
 # The values represent normalized ATAC-seq counts per cell, using the ReadsInTSS method.
 human_atacseq_data[1:5, 1:5]
 5 x 5 sparse Matrix of class "dgCMatrix"